maned/goblin/README.md

 ### How to Install goblin

 Installing goblin is easy.
 First you must have these two dependencies installed:

--Node.js
+1. Node.js
--Node Package Manager (npm)
+2. Node Package Manager (npm)
--CouchDB
+3. CouchDB

 Then, here are the steps: